seanchandler/clickme-ios-test/README.md

 ```bash
 ./gradlew clean test
 ```
 The test use the Appium server, and uses the AppiumDriverLocalService to start and stop the Appium server within the tests without having to manage Appium manually.
+Appium deploys helloworld.app to an iPhone Simulator running IOS 10

 If Appium is installed in a location other than **/usr/local/lib/node_modules/appium**, edit TestBase::28
 ```java